 Finally, Image D represents the situation on Earth, with its equatorial bulge.
 Effectively, each hemisphere is a bowl, and the equator is the rim of these bowls.

-In both diagrams the blue arrow represent gravity.
-In the case of the dish it pulls straight down, in the case of the planet it pulls towards the Earth's center.
+In both diagrams the blue arrow represents gravity.
+In the case of the dish it pulls straight down, in the case of the planet it pulls towards the planet's center.

 (For some remarks about how large the Earth's equatorial bulge is, and how large the inward force is, see the Equatorial bulge discussion on this page.)

 This particular dish doesn't get water poured over it, that would make it too heavy.
-Instead, for demonstrations small objects, manufactured to have very little friction, are placed on the surface.
+What is done instead for demonstrations is that small objects, manufactured to have very little friction, are placed on the surface.

 In the above animation two perspectives are shown next to each other.
 On the left the actual motion of the dish, on the right the motion as seen from the overhanging video-camera.
 On the rim of the disk different shades of grey divide the rim in four quadrants, to show clearly which view is the non-rotating view.